Industry News, News

 It’s Not Just the Battery — Heat Comes From Multiple Factors

-One of the most common misconceptions is that heat automatically means there’s something wrong with the battery itself.
-In most cases, that’s not the full picture.
-Heat buildup is often the result of several small factors working together.
-The voltage you’re using, the type of cartridge attached, airflow conditions, and even how you draw all play a role in how heat is generated and retained during a session.
+One of the most common misconceptions is that heat generation necessarily indicates a problem with the battery itself.
+However, in most cases, this is not true.
+Heat generation is typically the result of multiple factors working together.
+The voltage you use, the type of pod attached, airflow conditions, and even your inhalation technique can all affect how the battery heats up and cools down during use.

-Because 510 batteries are compact by design, they don’t have much space to dissipate heat compared to larger devices.
-That means even normal operation can feel more noticeable in your hand—especially during longer or repeated use.
+Because 510 batteries are compact in design, they have limited space for heat dissipation compared to larger devices.
+This means that even during normal use, you’ll likely notice the battery getting hotter—especially during prolonged or repeated use.

 The Most Common Reasons Your 510 Battery Gets Hot